0x62/LocalPrinter/README.md

 ## Installation

-Clone the repository, create a config file according to the below.
+Clone the repository, create a config file according to the below and `npm install`.
 You can also enable `DEV_MODE` to skip printing and render straight to file for testing.

 I also recommend installing Tailscale + SSH to make managing the printer remotely easier.